We care about privacy and personal data; your data inputs are safe with us. You can relax.

 1.1.
 Personal information we collect

-Within its business Barrage can collect the following data: contact information such as name, last name, e-mail address, cell phone number, information required to conclude a contract such as address, OIB (PIN), IBAN, etc.
+Within its business, Barrage will collect the following data: contact information such as name, last name, e-mail address, cell phone number, information required to conclude a contract such as address, OIB (PIN), IBAN, etc.

-We may also collect, store and use the following kinds of personal information: information about your computer and about your visits to and use of our website https://www.barrage.net/ (including your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths).
+We will also collect, store and use the following kinds of personal information: information about your computer and about your visits to and use of our website https://www.barrage.net/ (including your IP address, geographical location, browser type, and version, operating system, referral source, length of visit, page views and website navigation paths).

 1.2.
 Personal information we do not collect